-The U.S. Census Bureau reports that the real pre-tax incomes of American families have declined across all five income quintiles since 2001, measured in constant 2013 dollars.3 The loss of real pre-tax incomes is due to a number of factors, including the lack of real wage growth among most American workers,4 the loss of high-wage jobs in manufacturing and other industry sectors,5 and the increased share of relatively low-paying jobs in service sectors such as retail trade and food services.6 nome quintiles.
-Households in the lowest plantiles of their real income between 2001 and 2013.
+The U.S. Census Bureau reports that the real pre-tax incomes of American families have declined across all five income quintiles since 2001, measured in constant 2013 dollars.
+The loss of real pre-tax incomes is due to a number of factors, including the lack of real wage growth among most American workers, the loss of high-wage jobs in manufacturing and other industry sectors, and the increased share of relatively low-paying jobs in service sectors such as retail trade and food services.

+As shown in the table below, the largest losses of income are in the two lowest income quintiles.
+Households in the lowest quintile lost 13% of their real income between 2001 and 2013.
 Declining real incomes increase the vulnerability of lower- and middle-income households to energy price increases such as rising utility bills.